pointlet/pointlet/README.md

 I will always tell you I do TDD, even if I don't.

 I give comfort to middle managers who really don't know what's going on.

+I believe it is necessary to delay the launch of the new feature because we don't have an icon for the new button in place.